 - If you HAVE to communicate with a narcissistic person, keep communication short, to the point, and NEVER let them know personal information that could be used to smear campaign against you or to push your buttons later.

 People with NPD are considered untreatable by most professionals for a reason.
 They are not SICK.
 The choices and actions they make while self-promoting at the expense of others make those closest to them sick.
-There’s a huge difference.
+There is a huge difference.

 People with NPD are compulsively grandiose and socially competitive.
 They are absolutely convinced that self-promotion at the expense of others they care about as well as the collective whole of humanity is the only way to succeed in life or to feel (at least to them) like a win.

 Unable to process the full range of human emotion, they are forever limited to a narrow range of shallow emotional and psychological conception.
-They are the bare bones version of a feeling or thinking human being, the kind easily dazzled by shiny objects and perpetually confused by other people discussion personal reflection or sharing emotion.
+They are the bare-bones version of a feeling or thinking human being, the kind easily dazzled by shiny objects and perpetually confused by other people’s discussion of personal reflection or sharing emotion.

 Narcy people — those who strive to emulate or socially compete with people who actually have full-blown NPD — are the Narcissist’s fan club and most loyal Flying Monkey Supporters.
 Such people, born and raised to be true Enablers, are typically co-dependent, co-narcissistic, and believe the rhetoric Narcissists and Sociopaths unilaterally put out.